What is Systems Change?

 The Fulfilling Lives programme sees a successful system change as a change to any of the elements above that is beneficial to people with multiple needs, sustainable in the long-term (is resilient to future shifts in the environment) and is transformational.

-The Systems Change Team coordinates a series of systems change projects alongside partners, those with lived experience of multiple and complex needs, Fulfilling Lives’ volunteers and staff across the six agreed thematic areas.
+The Systems Change Team coordinates a series of systems change projects alongside partners, those with lived experience of multiple and complex needs, Fulfilling Lives’ volunteers and staff across six thematic areas.

 Our systems change projects are co-produced with people with lived experience of multiple and complex needs.
 We also work from a strong evidence base, using learning gained both from within the Fulfilling Lives project and external sources.